mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Defense = 10 + (REACTION + INTUITION)

+#### Attack Rating

+When a character goes on the offensive, their chosen weapon has a combination of traits that determine it's overall effectiveness.
+This combination of stopping power, accuracy, and recoil compensation (for firearms) is captured in the Attack Rating.
+Characters add their Strength to the Attack Rating for melee weapons and the Attack Rating for unarmed combat is Strength + Reaction.

+#### Defense Rating

+This stat is an important part of combat, representing how well the character and their worn armor resist incoming attacks.
+It is a combination of Body, worn armor, and other effects, including augmentations and magic.
+This is used to calculate combat advantage and toughness

+Defense Rating = Body + Armor

 #### Physical Health

-Physical Health = ([Body / 2] + 8) x3
+Physical Health = ([Body / 2] + 8) x4

 This is your Physical Health.
 If it reach zero you are bleeding to death.
 You will start at 0 and lose 1 point per round you are not stabalized.
-You can go into the negative equal to your Lifeblood.
+You can go into the negative equal to your Overflow.

 For Example Jared is hit by a Shotgun for 13.
 Jared only had 10 Physical left.
 So Jared drops to 0 and is Incapacitated.
-The next round Jared drops to -1, Jared has a Body of 5 so he can bleed until he is at -5 once he ticks to -6 he is dead.
+The next round Jared drops to -1, Jared has a Body of 5 so he can bleed until he is at -10 once he ticks to -11 he is dead.

+> I will send you to a place where no amount of clapping will bring you back

 #### Stun Health

-Stun Health = ([Willpower / 2] + 8) x3
+Stun Health = ([Willpower / 2] + 8) x4

 This is where Stun Damage is recorded.
 If it reaches 0 you start taking Physical Damage and you are at Disadvantage to most Tests until you take a Breather (see Healing).

-#### Lifeblood
+#### Overflow

 This is how far into the Negatives you can go before you die.

-Lifeblood = Body + Misc Bonuses
+Overflow = Body X 2

 #### Toughness

 Toughness is a measure of how well prepared you are to take a blow, or to encourage it to miss you.
 It is used in virtually all combat situations.
-To generate it, add your Armor rating to Body.
 Some qualities and gear may affect this.

+Toughness = [Defense Rating] /4 round up

+If you have a Defense Rating of 11 that would be a Toughness of 3.

 #### Movement